surfii3z/setup_alienware/README.md

 # installing pip
 sudo apt install python-pip python3-pip
 ```
-4) To install multiple version of CUDA and CUDNN, follow this [guide](https://towardsdatascience.com/installing-multiple-cuda-cudnn-versions-in-ubuntu-fcb6aa5194e2)
+6) [CUDA and CuDNN] To install multiple version of CUDA and CUDNN, follow this [guide](https://towardsdatascience.com/installing-multiple-cuda-cudnn-versions-in-ubuntu-fcb6aa5194e2)
     - HOWEVER, in the last step DON'T DO

     ```bash